2013 BMW X3

 The navigation system uses an 8.8-inch high-resolution display featuring a trans-reflective screen said to be the largest in the vehicle segment.

-The luggage compartment provides 56.6 cubic feet of cargo space with the rear seats down, 19 cubic feet with the rear seats in place.
+The rear cargo area provides 19 cubic feet of space with the rear seats in place, or 56.6 cubic feet with the rear seas folded down.
 Rear-seat backrests split 60/40 and can be folded separately or together.
 The rear seats that come with the optional ski pass-through have three segments (40/20/40) that can also be folded down individually.

 BMW has adopted an electric steering assist system, and its engineers have not done a bad job of overcoming the feedback challenges attendant to this burgeoning new technique.
 In the X3, wheel weighting verges toward hefty, perhaps a tad too much so, accompanied by quite a bit of self-centering torque, but this should not be confused with real steering feel.

 Nonetheless, clear and readable off-center response combines with very accurate path control to imbue the steering with a sense of virtual feedback feel that the mechanism itself does not impart in great measure.
 Better get used to it, because EPS (electric power steering) will soon be ubiquitous on passenger cars.
 The rest of the X3 chassis allows sporty driving with plenty of attitude control, and, with the optional electronic damper control, surprising adaptability.